Headless Chrome: an answer to server-side rendering JavaScript sites

 The following results incorporate most of the performance optimizations discussed later.

-On one of my apps (code), headless Chrome takes about 1 second to render the page on the server.
+On an example app, headless Chrome takes about one second to render the page on the server.
 Once the page is cached, DevTools 3G Slow emulation puts FCP at 8.37s faster than the client-side version.

 First Paint (FP)First Contentful Paint (FCP)